Perception-Lab-PNB3EE3/maghamShreiya/Magham_Shreiya_assignments/Experiment_presentation_code/README.md

       were included in the stimulus.
 This condition corresponds to the sub-folder 'oasisControl' in 'oasisStimuli'. n = 5.

       (b) a cartoon facial image stimulus condition, with no manipulations to eyebrow diagonality.
+For cartoonifying the 5 realistic image stimuli from the OASIS database, I used the 'Cartoon1' effect on Picsart, with a fade of 50.
 This condition corresponds to the sub-folder 'cartoonControl' in 'cartoonStimuli'. n = 5.

       (c) a realistic facial image stimulus, 55 degrees from vertical eyebrow diagonality condition. n = 5.